gitpan/nvidia-ml-pl/README.txt

 - Added new functions for NVML 2.285.
 See NVML documentation for more information.
 - Added nvidia::smi tool as a sample app.

+Version 3.295.0
+- Added new functions for NVML 3.295.
+See NVML documentation for more information.
+- Updated nvidia::smi tool